 Web application (software) penetration tests

-Web application tests focus on vulnerabilities such as coding errors or software responding to certain requests in unintended ways.
+Web application tests focus on coding errors or software responding to certain requests in unintended ways.

 - Testing user authentication to verify that accounts cannot compromise data;